jonathanheilmann/ext-jh_magnificpopup/Documentation/ConfigurationOfLightbox/TyposcriptConstantsMagnificpopup/Index.rst

          int+

    Description
-         Since version 0.4.0: removalDelay used for animation effects of images
+         Since version 0.4.0: removalDelay used for animation effects of images, value is time in ms

    Default
          0